Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Implements higher order likelihood-based inference for logistic and loglinear models.

-vcmeta — by Douglas G. Bonett, a year ago
+vcmeta — by Douglas G. Bonett, 3 months ago

 Varying Coefficient Meta-Analysis